 The subject of many a documentary, news report, and even novel, the figure of the child soldier emerged onto the global stage in the late 20th century, largely the result of publicized conflicts in places like Uganda and the Democratic Republic of Congo.
 The heartbreaking and sometimes frightening images of children—almost all of them African boys—turned into violent killers captured the attention of many in the west.
 Like most images, these tell only a part of the story.
 Here are five important and sobering facts about child soldiers.

-4. Child soldiers are both recruited and forced into serving.
+4. They are both recruited and forced into serving.
 Many soldiers are violently kidnapped and forced to serve in armies or in opposition groups.
 Some, however, are drawn in because poverty and deprivation leave them vulnerable to the promise of money, food, and clothing if they take up arms.
 Desperation proves to be a powerful motivating force for some children.

-5. Child soldiers can be and have been rehabilitated.
+5. They can be and have been rehabilitated.
 Despite the horrors they have suffered and in many cases committed, these soldiers are children forced or lured into war.
 Many organizations around the globe work to provide the therapy, medical attention, and education that these children need.
 Hundreds of former soldiers have benefited from this kind of care and been reunited with family members and loved ones.

 – Délice Williams